cwendorf/CALM/docs/examples/producingCodes.md

 #### Example: Deviation (First) Contrasts

 The intercept is equivalent to the mean of the group means.
-Parameters represent the difference between each group and the grand mean.
+Remaining parameters represent the difference between each group and the grand mean.
 The first group is not compared.

 ```r
 GM <- c(1/3,1/3,1/3)